 There is an outdoor area with a bbq and seating, disabled access, a small kitchen that can cater to basic food and an indoor eating area with toilets.
 The area out the front is also a great place for people to park their vans overnight with a dump point facility easily accessible.
 For people living in the town and seeing it as we drive past you can see how much goes into keeping it looking so good.
 It had been with all of this hard work and dedication that in the near future ‘The Shed’ will be owned by The Gippsland Vehicle Collection.

-We have taken the girls to plenty of the days held at The Gippsland Vehicle Collection and they have both attended displays with their school groups.
+We have attended plenty of days held at The Gippsland Vehicle Collection.
 While we don’t know a lot about cars we have absolutely enjoyed our visits there.
+This is one of the best Gippsland tourist attractions.

-The kids are always thought of with their open days and catered for.
+Any children who attend the open days are always thought of and catered for.
 The cars that are on display are always unique and even if you are not ‘into’ cars you can always appreciate the pure workmanship that goes into every tiny little beautiful detail.

 There are always plenty of children and families wandering chatting about which car is their favourite, especially when the Maffra weather is at its best.
 Another part of the display that they love is the clothing from the era the cars are from.